clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-zendesk-integration.md

 2. If there already is an integration, click _Add integration_{:.doc-button}.
 3. In the Zendesk tile, click _Add integration_{:.doc-button}.
 4. Enter a unique name for the new integration that identifies the data source.
-5. In the **User credentials** section, enter your Zendesk credentials:
+5. In the **User crendentials** section, enter your Zendesk crendentials:
    * Enter your full Zendesk domain name including the subdomain, e.g. example.zendesk.com.
    * Enter your Zendesk username.
    * Enter your API token.